Index

 void in_gb_fini(in_gb_free_func_t freefn, void * ctx, struct in_gb * gb)

-Defined at in_gb.c#18
+Defined at in_gb.c#20

-static void debugconsole_printf_buffer_unlock()
+static void dbgcons_printf_buffer_unlock()

-Defined at debugconsole.c#19
+Defined at dbgcons.c#21

 in_wfree